 More on this and other weather history

-Night: Patchy fog after 11pm.
-Mostly cloudy, with a low around 63.
-South wind around 10 mph, with gusts as high as 25 mph.
+Night: Clear, with a low around 38.
+North wind 5 to 10 mph, with gusts as high as 25 mph.

 Winthrop is a town in Kennebec County, Maine, United States.
 Winthrop is included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
 The population was 6,121 at the 2020 census.
 Winthrop's population, however, approximately doubles during the summer months as part-year residents return to seasonal camps located on the shores of Winthrop's Lakes and Ponds.
 A recreational area located among lakes, the town includes the villages of Winthrop and East Winthrop, and is the center of the Winthrop Lakes Region.
 Winthrop is included in the Augusta, Maine Micropolitan New England City and Town Area.